 We discussed automation and best practices to build relevant relationships and experiences with your prospects.￼

-What a good follow up is depends on who you’re talking to.
-What are the problems they’re trying to solve and how can you help them and where are they in the funnel?￼￼ Make sure you’re addressing their needs and their challenges.￼ Of course, if you follow up quickly those items might be top of mind for them.
+What a good follow-up depends on who you’re talking to.
+What are the problems they’re trying to solve and how can you help them and where are they in the funnel?￼￼ Make sure you’re addressing their needs and their challenges.￼ Of course, if you follow up quickly, those items might be top of mind for them.

 Where is that fine line between being helpful and being annoying?

-It comes back to what are their pain points and how can you address them at the right time.
-Sometimes knowing when the right time is is harder than it sounds.
+It comes back to what are their pain points and how you can address them at the right time—sometimes knowing when the right time it is harder than it sounds.
 A quick lead response time can help here as they just signaled their interest in your product.

 For example, I often go to websites of conferences￼ and reach out to sponsors to offer them my event coverage package￼￼￼.

-Another strategy is to focus the discussion around asking about what their current goals and needs are.
+Another strategy is to focus the discussion on asking about what their current goals and needs are.

 Sometimes it might be OK to send somebody a coupon and sometimes it might not be the right time for that.

-Sharing valuable information can help prospects become a more educated buyer.
-Of course as a company we want them to buy our stuff but we also want to build that relationship to get and keep them as a long-term customer.
-That is easier said than done and I have seen an increase in self-serving content out there.￼
+Sharing valuable information can help prospects become more educated buyers.
+Of course, as a company, we want them to buy our stuff, but we also want to build that relationship to get and keep them as a long-term customer.
+That is easier said than done, and I have seen an increase in self-serving content out there.￼

-Of course, sales people and even marketers in a content performance culture have more and more pressure to hit their numbers today.
-That comes down to knowing your numbers, building that long-term funnel and understanding that a small percentage – 3% – of your qualified audience is ready to buy at any time.￼￼
+Of course, salespeople and even marketers have more and more pressure to hit their numbers today.
+That comes down to knowing your numbers, building that long-term funnel, and understanding that a small percentage – 3% – of your qualified audience is ready to buy at any time.￼

-Of course remember that the other 97 are still prospective buyers but not today maybe not tomorrow.
-So they need to be nurtured along to some kind of relevant and timely follow-up.
+Of course, remember that the other 97 are still prospective buyers, but not today, maybe not tomorrow.
+So they need to be nurtured along to some relevant and timely follow-up.